Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

-Within the realm of Chinese fantasy fiction, many terms also reflect the millennia-long coexistence of imported and native beliefs.
-In recent decades, terms commonly used in the Wuxia pop-fiction genre have “crossed over” to fantasy stories too, such stories referred to in Chinese as the Xianxia genre.
+Within the realm of Chinese fantasy fiction, many terms and words reflect this millennia-long coexistence of imported or native beliefs.
+In recent decades, terms commonly used in the Wuxia pop fiction genre have “crossed over” to fantasy stories too; such stories are referred to in Chinese as the Xianxia genre.
 The word Xianxia means “immortal chivalry/hero.”

-Before choosing, do note that the “oriental mythical” flavor derived from using Chinese magical terms is dependent on word placement too.
-As such, do read the following sub-sections before using the list.
+Before choosing, note that the “oriental mythical” flavor derived from using Chinese magical terms also depends on word placement.
+As such, do read the following sub-sections before examining the list.

 Word Placement: The Object Always Comes Last

-In all cases, the object named or described always comes last in the Chinese language.
+In all cases, the object named or described always comes last in Chinese.
 For example:

 - Xiángmó Jiàn (降魔剑): A demon-subduing sword